 - Despite much of the rhetoric to the contrary, the dollar remains in a strongly rising uptrend.
 Given a "strong dollar" erodes corporate profits on exports (which makes up 40% of corporate profits overall) a strong dollar combined with tariffs isn't great for corporate bottom lines.
-Watch earnings carefully during this quarter. - Furthermore, the dollar bounced off support of the 200-dma and the bottom of the uptrend.
+Watch earnings carefully during this quarter. - The dollar continues to hold support at the 200-dma and the bottom of the uptrend.
 If the dollar rallies back to the top of its trend, which is likely, this will take the wind out of the emerging market, international, and oil plays. - The "sell" signal is also turning up.
 If it triggers a "buy" the dollar will likely accelerate pretty quickly.